 Browning Ross Spirit of the RRCA Award

 The Browning Ross Spirit of the RRCA Award was created to honor the memory of the RRCA’s founding member, Browning Ross, who died unexpectedly in April 1998.
 The award honors an individual who is an unsung hero.
 These are the people who champion the RRCA tirelessly and enthusiastically, but prefer to stay in the background, letting others bask in the spotlight, just as Browning did.
 This award recognizes lifetime volunteer service over a period of many years to the running community.
-Nominees should have a considerable track record of volunteering for their local club or event as well as being an active promoter of the RRCA.
+Nominees should have a considerable track record of being an active promoter of the RRCA and volunteering for their local club or event.
 The nominee may be living or deceased

 Outstanding Club President of the Year in Honor of Scott Hamilton